-The present study investigated university students' use of short-form social media and their self-regulation and well-being, which uncovered a nuanced pattern linking psychological needs, online behavior, and affective consequences.
+The present study investigated university students' use of short-form social media and their selfregulation and well-being, which uncovered a nuanced pattern linking psychological needs, online behavior, and affective consequences.
 But analyses revealed that short-form content environments frequently generate a Helix of Scrolling, characterized by formulaic algorithms and emotionally volatile consumption patterns.
-May} mean, students may show diverse self-regulatory behaviors, from mindfully disconnecting to not exerting control at all (see Docks Up or Room to Drift).
+May} mean, students may show diverse selfregulatory behaviors, from mindfully disconnecting to not exerting control at all (see Docks Up or Room to Drift).
 At the same time there are lots of students who retreat to their Digital Comfort Zones, where selected curated content provides emotional solace and escape from the pressure of both studies and personal life.

 These attitudes reflect the two sides of media exposure on short forms, distraction and emotional support.
-Programs that foster digital literacy, self-regulation, and value-based content engagement may provide a mechanism for students to take advantage of the positive element of these platforms, while at the same time minimizing potential harms to mental well-being.
+Programs that foster digital literacy, self-regulation, and value-based content engagement may provide a mechanism for students to take advantage of the positive element of these platforms, while at the same time minimizing potential harms to mental wellbeing.
 We encourage researchers to further explore these dynamics in other populations and changing digital landscapes.

-Appendices

-Codes Description Escapism Short content as an escape from stress, boredom, feelings of negativity, and schoolwork.
+Appendices Codes Description Escapism Short content as an escape from stress, boredom, feelings of negativity, and schoolwork.
 Emotional Overload Accounts of feeling overstimulated, exhausted or burnt out after marathon scroll sessions Mood Lifting Content Turn to spiritual, inspiring or relaxing videos to enhance your mood or emotional state Academic Disruption Discussions of short-form content getting in the way of studying, attention, or procrastination

-Failed Regulation Attempts References to attempts (and failures) to use techniques to reduce screen time Social With drawl Strategies Doing the other stuff: Going for walks, doing chores or hanging out with the family, or anything that doesn't involve devices.
-Self-Awareness of Impact Reflections on psychological and emotional impacts of media use (e.g. guilt, frustration, recognition of addiction) Intentional Limiting Creating app timers, muting notifications, or deleting them as a deliberate limit-setting plan to self-regulate themselves Physical symptoms of Overuse Physical effects of too much screen time Headaches, eyestrain, or even exhaustion discussed as possible physical effects of Overuse spending time on the computer Sleep Disruption References to poor-quality sleep, bedtime delays, or irregular sleep timing associated with SFC use Algorithmic Pull Calls to autoplay, infinite scroll, or recommendations that encourage extended usage Mixed Emotional Emotional fluctuation while or after use, such as positive Responses (amusement, relaxation) and negative (anxiety, sadness) The Blacking reactions Time Distortion hearing from users that they lost track of time on our platform captivated watching short form videos (reels, YouTube shorts)
+Failed Regulation Attempts References to attempts (and failures) to use techniques to Deine the other stuff.
+Coine for wells, doine shores or hereine Social with drawi Doing the other stuff: Going for walks, doing chores or hanging Strategies out with the family, or anything that doesn't involve devices.
+Self-Awareness of Impact Reflections on psychological and emotional impacts of media use (e.g. guilt, frustration, recognition of addiction) Intentional Limiting Creating app timers, muting notifications, or deleting them as a - deliberate limit-setting plan to self-regulate themselves Physical symptoms of Physical effects of too much screen time Headaches, eyestrain, Overuse or even exhaustion discussed as possible physical effects of spending time on the computer Sleen Disruption References to noor-quality sleen bedtime delays or irregular cloon timing associated with SEC use Algorithmic Pull Calls to autoplay, infinite scroll, or recommendations that encourage extended usage Mixed Emotional Emotional fluctuation while or after use, such as positive Responses (amusement, relaxation) and negative (anxiety, sadness) reactions Time Distortion hearing from users that they lost track of time on our platform captivated watching short form videos (reels, YouTube shorts)